Trump Attacks Kavanaugh Accuser By Name Amid Negotiations For Hearing

 The committee is expected to announce next steps later Friday.
 Ford has demanded that the hearing be scheduled for Thursday, which the source said is still among the things under negotiation.

-Another issue being discussed is Ford's request that only senators on the panel question the witnesses.
-Senate judiciary staff has reached out to some outside female prosecutors about questioning Kavanaugh and Ford at the hearing, but no one has been hired for this role yet.
-Republicans are sensitive to the fact that only men serve on the GOP side of the judiciary committee.

-Ford says that Kavanaugh groped her and tried to forcibly remove her clothes during a house party in Bethesda, Md., in early 1980s.
+Ford says that Kavanaugh groped her and tried to forcibly remove her clothes during a house party in Bethesda, Md., in the early 1980s.
 Kavanaugh has denied the accusation.

 In another tweet Friday morning, Trump called Kavanaugh "a fine man," who he said is under assault "by radical left wing politicians who don't want to know the answers, they just want to destroy and delay."
 Trump continued, "I go through this with them ever single day in D.C."